ashikagah/spiral-lcs/README.md

 ## Citation

+Please cite the following paper when you use the code in this repo:

 Ashikaga H and James RG.
 Hidden structures of information transport underlying spiral wave dynamics. _Chaos_ 27: 013106, 2017

 ## Installation